 Unfortunately, some associations don't make it to "Acceptance."
 Instead, a small group of owners will sometimes lead a charge to recall the board and stop the repairs.
-Directors will often throw up their hands and resign or be recalled.
+Directors will often throw up their hands and resign or be recalled (as happened in the collapse of Champlain Towers in Surfside, Florida).
 The new board then shuts down all work and fires everyone in sight.

 This usually leads to litigation from owners who are suffering from water intrusion and mold.
 Finally, after costly litigation, the association is forced to make the repairs originally proposed; only now the repairs are more expensive and the association has the added burden of legal fees.

 ASSISTANCE: Associations needing legal assistance can contact us.
 To stay current with issues affecting community associations, subscribe to the Davis-Stirling Newsletter.